 How do I prepare my turkey?

 There are many ways to prepare a turkey including brining, deep frying, smoking, grilling and my favorite, roasting.
-Since I only have experience in brining and roasting a turkey, I’ll be sharing this recipe for Butter & Herb Roasted Turkey with you today as I feel roasting is the easiest way to prepare a turkey for a beginning home cook.
+Since I only have experience with brining and roasting a turkey, I'll be sharing this recipe for Butter & Herb Roasted Turkey with you today.

 - Place your turkey on the rack of a roasting pan breast side up.
 If not already done, tie the legs together with kitchen string.
 If you don't have a rack, lay some vegetables like carrots or celery underneath the turkey so that the turkey is elevated.